The Questions Adverbs Answer (+ Examples and a Quiz)

 Before we get into the questions adverbs answer, let’s address a fundamental question: What is an adverb?

-Let’s get an expert answer from The Chicago Manual of Style (CMOS)the publishing industry’s go-to style guide:
+Let’s get an expert answer from The Chicago Manual of Style (CMOS)the US book publishing industry’s go-to style guide:

 “An adverb is a word (more particularly, an adjunct) that qualifies, limits, describes, or modifies a verb, an adjective, or another adverb.”